eugene-kim-pipe17/p17-interview-filters/README.md

 * The order's status equals "Refunded"
 * The order's currency is "USD"

-In Pipe17, eCommerce merchants filter orders using our Advanced Filter interface (shown above).
-Users can:
-- Filter by multiple fields (e.g., "Billing Address Address 1 equals '123 Main St'")
-- Choose how conditions are evaluated (All/Any)
-- Add any number of conditions

-Your task is to design the data structure (type/schema) for this filter and implement the logic to evaluate whether an order matches the filter criteria.
+Your task is to
+(1) design the data structure (type/schema) for the order filter and (2) implement the logic to evaluate whether an order matches the filter criteria.

 **Important:** The Filter is pure data (like JSON/DTO) that gets persisted to the database.
 You'll define the Filter type and implement `evaluateFilter` to evaluate it.